Optimal Matching Strategies in Two-sided Markets: A Mean Field Approach: Main Results

 \begin{enumerate}[(1).] \item For Problem \ref{pblm:type A, threshold} of type-$\bI$ agents, suppose the threshold function $u_\bJ=V_\bJ^*$ and the joint distribution $\pi_{\bJ,\bigcdot}^*$ of quality levels and statuses for type-$\bJ$ agents are given.
 Then the value function defined in \eqref{def.V_I.threshold} is given by $\mathcal{V}_\bI (x,t,V_\bJ^*,\pi_{\bJ,\bigcdot}^*)=V_\bI^*(x,t)$.
 Upon maximization of the objective functional, the resulting joint distribution of quality levels and statuses for type-$\bI$ agents is uniquely given by $\pi_{\bI,\bigcdot}^*$.
 Moreover, the optimal control (threshold function) is given by $u_\bI=V_\bI^*$;

 \item The quadruple $(V_\bA^*, V_\bB^*, \pi_{\bA,\bigcdot}^*, \pi_{\bB,\bigcdot}^*)$ constitutes the mean field Nash equilibrium solving Problem \ref{def Nash}. \end{enumerate}

 \end{theorem} \begin{remark} The optimal control in statement (1) may not be unique.
 One of the choices is $u_\bI=V_\bI^*$.
-However, once the objective functional is maximized, the resulting joint distribution is uniquely determined.
-We also refer readers to the derivation of the HJB equation derived in \Cref{sec.HJB} for similar discussions. \end{remark}
+However, once the objective functional is maximized, the resulting joint distribution is uniquely determined. \end{remark}